I hate to say this, but #Omicron is at the doorstep. According to the CDC…

 - Reduce or avoid financial impact

-Start Monitoring Your TLS / SSL Infrastructure Today
+Start Monitoring Your TLS / SSL Expiration and Infrastructure Today

 As with all of the CloudReady sensors, they take minutes to deploy, are wizard driven and can be deployed internally or externally for monitoring any website or TLS server.
-Give them a try.
+Make sure your tls certificate does not get expired.
+Get a 14-day trial.